Aurora App Comparison: AuroraMe vs Competitors

 Not all aurora apps are created equal.
 Some track only the Kp index, while others combine geomagnetic data with cloud cover, moon phase, darkness windows, and magnetic latitude to give you a real answer: will I see the aurora tonight?

-We built AuroraMe to be the most comprehensive aurora forecasting app available — but we know you want proof, not marketing claims.
+We think AuroraMe forecasts better than the alternatives, and you should not take our word for it.
 Below you'll find honest, side-by-side comparisons with every major competitor.
 Each page includes a full feature table, a verdict for different user types, and answers to the questions people actually ask.

 Choose a Comparison